akshayshiv/HTMLCalculator/README.md

 # HTML Calculator
-## This is a calculator made to practice integrating HTML/CSS with JavaScript
+## This is a calculator made to get practice with integrating HTML/CSS with JavaScript